great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_column_map_expectations.md

 Column Map Expectations come with that functionality built in; no extra `_validate` needed!
 :::

-#### 7. Update `library_metadata` (Optional)
+### 7. Contribution (Optional)

+This guide will leave you with a Custom Expectation sufficient for [contribution](../contributing/how_to_contribute_a_new_expectation_to_great_expectations.md) back to Great Expectations at an Experimental level.

-If you plan to contribute your Expectation to the public open source project, you should update the `library_metadata` object before submitting your PR.
+If you plan to contribute your Expectation to the public open source project, you should update the `library_metadata` object before submitting your [Pull Request](https://github.com/great-expectations/great_expectations/pulls).
 For example:

 ```python file=../../../../examples/expectations/column_map_expectation_template.py#L63-L69
 ```